ucr-hpcc/hpcc_slurm_examples/alphafold/README.md

 ### JupyterHub

-The `Singularity` container can also be used within our [Jupyter](https://jupyter.hpcc.ucr.edu) service.
+The `Singularity` container can also be used within our [Jupyter](https://jupyter.hpcc.ucr.edu) service (limited CPU and RAM, and no GPUs).

 All that is required is that you download the [kernal.json](kernal.json) file and place it under the following directory: